-Bech and Atalay (2010) describe the topology of the federal funds market in the United States between 1997 and 2006 - also using Fedwire data and the Furfine (1999) algorithm.
-In 2006, banks had an average in-/out-degree of $3.3 \pm 0.1$ for overnight interbank lending.
-Among many other parameters describing the topology of the federal funds market, they estimate the out-degree distribution for banks on a representative day in their sample period, concluding that a power-law distribution provides the best fit with a parameter estimate of $1.76 \pm 0.02$ .
-Their results lend support to our model's degree distribution parameterization, described in our discussion on calibration below.
+and 2006-also using Fedwire data and the Furfine (1999) algorithm.
+In 2006, banks had an average in-/out- degree of 3.3 ± 0.1 for overnight interbank lending.24 Among many other parameters describing the topology of the federal funds market, they estimate the out-degree distribution for banks on a representative day in their sample period, concluding that a power-law distribution provides the best fit with a parameter estimate of 1.76 ± 0.02 .
+Their results lend support to our model's degree distribution parameterization, described in Section 4.2.

-The aforementioned publications consider only unsecured overnight interbank lending.
-Bargigli et al. (2015) study both secured and unsecured lending for varying maturities, reflecting our own model more closely - which posits financial assets are secured by an individual borrower's labor income and hence a longer maturity.
-The authors estimate the in-/out-degree distributions of the Italian Interbank Network (IIN) between 2008 and 2012, and for 2012 they report power-law parameters on the interval [1.8, 3.5].
+The aforementioned papers only consider unsecured overnight interbank lending.
+Bargigli et al. (2015) study both secured and unsecured lending for varying maturities, reflecting our own model more closely-which posits financial assets are secured by an individual borrower's labor income and hence a longer maturity.25 The authors estimate the the in-/out- degree distributions of the Italian Interbank Network (IIN) between 2008 and 2012, and for 2012 they report power-law parameters on the interval [1.8, 3.5].
 A similar parameterization is applied in our model's Pareto degree distribution of individual financial assets.
 The authors' expected degrees of networks with long-term maturities are also within our range of mean degree values.